SpellholdStudios/NTotSC/NTotSC/docs/readme-ntotsc.txt

 CHANGES
 +++++++

-2.2.3
+2.3.0
-Fixes by Angel:
+Changes by MadeInHeaven:
-	-Slightly modified the directory structure to G3 best practices, and lower-cased all files to be Linux-friendly.
+	-Slightly modified the directory structure, and lower-cased all files to be Linux-friendly.
 Most notable here is that NTotSC.tp2 is now setup-ntotsc.tp2.
-	-Removed all unused items as noted in https://www.baldurs-gate.de/index.php?threads/ntotsc-f%C3%BCr-bgt-bg-ee-und-eet.44467/page-7#post-1073489 (Their translation strings still remain though, I intend to clean that up later.)
+	-Removed all unused items as identified by Dachrisma:
+		--ntbrac01.itm
+		--ntchan03.itm
+		--ntchan04.itm
+		--ntchan05.itm
+		--ntdagg01.itm
+		--ntleat01.itm
+		--ntleat04.itm
+		--ntlute01.itm
+		--NTMISC01.itm
+		--NTMISC02.itm
+		--NTMISC03.itm
+		--NTMISC04.itm
+		--ntrobe01.itm
+		--ntshld01.itm
+		--ntshld03.itm
+		--ntstaff2.itm
+		--ntstaff3.itm
+		--ntswd01.itm
+		--ntswd02.itm
+		--ntswd04.itm
+		--ntswd06.itm
+		--ntswd07.itm
+		--ntswd08.itm
+		--SPINNT01.spl
+		--SPINNT02.spl
+		--SPINNT03.spl
+		--SPINNT04.spl

 	-Monk usability flags are corrected on a number of items, most notably ntchan06.itm.
 	-Added the missing .bam file for dsgbbow.itm, dsgbbow.bam.
 (Copied from the DSotSC mod.)
-	-Fixed a CtD issue I forgot to report in ar20pb.are on BGEE, one spawn point had two empty entries out of four, giving a 50% chance of game crash on every spawn.
+	-Fixed a CtD issue in ar20pb.are on BGEE, one spawn point had two empty entries out of four, giving a 50% chance of game crash on every spawn.
-	-minor fixes
+	-more minor fixes

--Changes by jastey:
+Changes by jastey:
-	-added legal note with regard to Wizards' Fan Content Policy
+	-resting with the sirenes should be like a real rest (renamed the cutscene as it didn't use the prefix "NT") -(German version) integrated Dachrisma's setup.tra corrections
+	-Area "Northern Wood" will also be revealed if quest for Fey'Doch's bow was given by Tanar'Ri -"Keelor the Dwarf" now includes his sister Nasha, too (in Temple of Umberlee) -new component: "Fighting Encounters" some of the mere fighting encounters were moved into this new component -Ordolath won't drop his whole inventory any more -Krotan is now Ogre-Mage (changed animation)
+	-AR82PB.are, Container0 ("Bookshelf"): fall detection changed to 90, trap removal to 101
+	-tuned down the non-detectable traps:
+		-Krotan's crypt (AR34PB.are): removed trap at the entrance and changed one of the other ones to "miscast Magic" trap.
+		-Haeball (AR9001, AR9002): traps on containers changed to 90/90.
+Trap in cellar is removable for 101 -Temple of the Black Hand (AR61PB): removed arrows of detonation from cultist archers.
+Moved trap with fireball away from entrance point
+	-update to WeiDU v246

 2.2.2
 	-NOW General Ghota won't drop Sarevok's Chaos sword two times any more.